VijayShankar10/19CS302_Module_2/Ex no_9.md

-# EX 8 C program to perform multiplication and division of two numbers using functions (without argument and without return type).
+# EX 9 C program to find the sum of odd digits using do while loop.
 ## DATE:
 ## AIM:
-To write a C program to perform multiplication and division of two numbers using functions (without argument and without return type).
+To write a C program to find the sum of odd digits using do while loop.

 ## Algorithm:
-1. Start.
+1. Start
-2. Declare the variables.
-3. Prompt the user to enter a value.
-4. Read the value using scanf.
-5. Enter number for multiplication and division.
-6. End.
+2. Read `num`
+3. Convert `num` to positive if negative
+4. Initialize `sum = 0`
+5. **do-while loop**:
+   - Get last digit
+   - If odd, add to `sum`
+   - Remove last digit
+6. Repeat until `num == 0`
+7. Print `sum`
+8. End

 ### Developed By:
 ```